-Our operating expenses are classified into three categories: research and development, sales and marketing, general and administrative and subscription revenues.
+Our operating expenses are classified into three categories: research and development, sales and marketing, general and administrative.
 The largest component of expense is personnel costs, which includes salaries, employee benefit costs, bonuses, and stock-based compensation.
 Operating expenses also include allocated overhead costs for depreciation of equipment, facilities and information technology.
-Allocated costs for facilities consist of amortization of leasehold improvements as well as, rent and utility expenses and taxes.
+Allocated costs for facilities consist of amortization of leasehold improvements as well as rent and utility expenses and taxes.
 Operating expenses are generally recognized as incurred.

 Research and Development.
-Research and development expenses primarily consist of personnel and facilityrelated costs attributable to our engineering research and development personnel.
-These expenses include work related to the design, engineering and testing of antenna and modem designs and antenna integration, validation and testing of customer devices.
-These expenses include salaries, including stock-based compensation, benefits, bonuses, travel, communications, and similar costs, and depreciation and allocated costs for certain facilities.
-We may also incur expenses from consultants and for prototyping new antenna solutions.
-We expect research and development expenses to increase in absolute dollars in future periods as we continue to invest in the development of new solutions and markets, although our research and development expense may fluctuate as a percentage of total sales.
+Research and development expenses primarily consist of personnel and project development costs.
+These expenses include work related to the design, development and testing of antennas, modems and system solutions.
+These expenses include salaries, stock-based compensation, benefits, bonuses, project development and testing, prototype material, consulting, travel, and similar costs, and depreciation and allocated costs for certain facilities.
+We expect research and development expenses to increase in absolute dollars in future periods as we continue to invest in the development of new solutions and markets, although our research and development expenses may fluctuate as a percentage of total sales.

 Sales and Marketing.
 Sales and marketing expenses primarily consist of personnel and facility-related costs for our sales, marketing, and business development personnel, stock-based compensation and bonuses earned by our sales personnel, and commissions earned by our third-party sales representative firms.
-Sales and marketing expenses also include the costs of trade shows, advertising, marketing programs, promotional materials, demonstration equipment, travel, recruiting, and allocated costs for certain facilities.
+Sales and marketing expenses also include the costs of trade shows, advertising, marketing programs, promotional materials, demonstration equipment, travel, and allocated costs for certain facilities.
 We expect sales and marketing expenses to fluctuate as a percentage of total sales.

 General and Administrative.
-General and administrative expenses primarily consist of personnel and facility related costs for our executives, legal, human resource finance, and administrative personnel, including stock-based compensation, as well as legal, accounting, and other professional services fees, depreciation, and other corporate expenses.
+General and administrative expenses primarily consist of personnel and facility related costs for our executive, legal, human resource finance, and administrative personnel, including stock-based compensation, as well as legal, accounting, other professional services fees, depreciation, and other corporate expenses.
 We expect general and administrative expenses to fluctuate as we grow our operations.

-Other Expense (Income)
+Other (Income) Expense